Emblem21-OpenSource/flownote/docs/03-use-cases.md

 `docker pull emblem21/flownote` (Coming soon!)

 ## As a Module

+If you want to bring FlowNote as an module into your project, here are a variety of ways to do it:

 ### Single-request Application using FlowNote code and ECMAScript to toy with FlowNote